About this event

 In this presentation, we will explore the most recent innovations in traditional and non-traditional data acquisition and potential impact on risk assessment and underwriting.

 We will also address the growing trends in product development around bundling insurance products with enabling technologies and services.
 Here we will zoom into the ecosystem considerations and integration of insurance product with customer engagement elements.

 C2: Understanding Cyber Risk Mitigation, Quantification and Importance of Data Integrity and Provenance

 This session will present a paper about the understanding and mitigation of cyber risk prior to any risk transfer.
 It looks beyond just data breach to critical infrastructure and global supply chain.
 Encompassing a host of sub topics around risk management, origins of cyber risk management in Estonia , cyber insurance, provenance of big data and healthcare.
 Case studies will be provided.
-There will be emphasis on cyber insurance pricing and how the mitigation presented can affect the combined ratio of an insurer from the aspect of the reduction of claims fraud, reduction of data breach, litigation and other expenses plus increasing EP (Earned premium) by creation of new products and operational efficiency of processes.
-Concluding with some preductions on the future ad will introduce a new data integrity standard.
+There will be emphasis on cyber insurance pricing and how the mitigation presented can affect the combined ratio of an insurer from the aspect of the reduction of claims fraud, reduction of data breach, litigation and other expenses plus increasing EP (earned premium) by the creation of new products and operational efficiency of processes.
+Concluding with some predictions on the future and introduction of a new data integrity standard.